 The Road Safety Act does not define the term “exceptional hardship.”
-The meaning must therefore be determined on a case-by-case basis and each magistrate is likely to have his or her unique understanding of the term.
-All magistrates, however, must consider the term in light of the law’s purpose, which is to keep vehicles out of the hands of hoons for a designated period of time.
+The meaning must, therefore, be determined on a case-by-case basis, and each magistrate is likely to have his or her unique understanding of the term.
+All magistrates, however, must consider the term in light of the law’s purpose, which is to keep vehicles out of the hands of hoons for a designated period.
 That is an intended hardship.

 An understanding of the phrase “exceptional hardship” might be found in cases that consider “exceptional circumstances” as that term is used in sentencing law.
 At least one court concluded that the two phrases have a similar, if not identical, meaning.

 In the leading case defining “exceptional circumstances” in Victoria, a judge relying on the Oxford English Dictionary considered the possibility that “exceptional” means “any variation from the norm.”
 At the same time, if the purpose of the legislation is to limit the circumstances under which relief will be granted, the judge suggested that an exceptional circumstance might be one that rarely occurs.

 As a practical matter, the meaning of “exceptional” probably falls somewhere in between the two extremes of “atypical” and “rare.”
 Declining to give the term “exceptional” a precise definition, the judge concluded that what is “exceptional” depends on the circumstances.
 In other words, the meaning of “exceptional” in any particular case is up to the judge.